-- If the learner is struggling to read the prompt card, read it out loud to the learner. - If the learner's pronunciation is not clear, ask the learner to repeat him or herself. - After the assessment, help learners file the assessment tool in the appropriate section of their PBLA binders.
+- If the CLB 3 learner is struggling to read the street name on the prompt card, read it out loud to the learner.
+Alternatively, you could have them give their home or school address. - If the learner's pronunciation is not clear, ask the learner to repeat him or herself. - After the assessment, help learners file the assessment tool in the appropriate section of their PBLA binders.